ilonafan/pyslowfast/README.md

 Please find installation instructions for PyTorch and PySlowFast in [INSTALL.md](INSTALL.md) and follow the instructions in [DATASET.md](slowfast/datasets/DATASET.md) to prepare the datasets in Kinetics format.

-## Experiments
+## Usage

-We verify the effectiveness of the PNP method and Robust Early-Learning method on simulated noisy datasets.

-In this repository, we provide the subset we used for this project.
-You should download the NTU60 dataset and create the subset according to the csv files.
+In this repository, we provide the datast we used for this project.
+You should download the Drive&Act dataset and create the subset according to the csv files.
 The dataset should be put into the same folder of labels as the instructions in [DATASET.md](slowfast/datasets/DATASET.md).

 To generate noise labels, you can run the [generate_noisy_label.ipynb](slowfast/script/generate_noisy_label.ipynb) in the script folder with any noise proportion.